TomasVotruba/tomasvotruba.com/packages/blog/data/2018/2018-06-18-14-surprising-tip-from-selling-is-human-to-influence-others.md

     What can we learn about selling?
     Lucky for you, you don't have to read the whole book - here are the top 10 points I found very useful.
-tweet: "New Post on my Blog: 14 Surprising Tips from Selling is Human to Influence Others by @DanielPink"
 tweet_image: "/assets/images/posts/2018/selling/logo.jpg"
 ---